How Your Time Impacts Our Mission

 - Current Clients: Volunteers working in the kitchen or stock room cannot be current Food Pantry clients.
 Former clients must wait 30 days from last date-of-service to volunteer in either the kitchen or stock room.

-- Court-appointed: We cannot accommodate court-appointed volunteers whose service is related to any kind of theft infraction.
+- Court-appointed: We cannot accommodate court-appointed volunteers whose service is related to any kind of violent crime.

 If you have any physical or other types of restrictions that would impair your work here at DESK, please let us know ahead of time so we can do our best to accommodate you.
 For more information, contact [email protected] or call (203) 624-6426.